itsmeyaw/Too-Good-To-Waste/README.md

 shot ahead, but we trust in every little step that we make today towards a better future.

-As the next step, we want
+As the next step, we want to integrate with the food banks and other organizations that would benefit from this pantries-sharing system.

+We also want to create a gamification system that gives user in-app achievement for their accomplishment in reducing their own food waste.